How to become a quantitative analyst

-What is a “quant”?
-Quantitative analysts, or financial quantitative analysts, develop and implement complex mathematical models that financial firms use to make decisions about risk management, investments and pricing.
-Part speculator, part ruthless logician, a quant aims to reduce risk and/or generate profits.
+What is a “quant?”
+Quantitative analysts, or financial quantitative analysts, develop and implement complex mathematical models that financial firms use to make decisions about risk management, investments, and pricing.
+Part speculator, part logician, a quant aims to reduce risk and generate profits.

 Syracuse University